Skip to main content

 • Eat well – get enough calcium and vitamin D to support your bones.
 Canada’s Food Guide recommends women over 50 have 3 or more servings (1200 mg) of milk or milk alternatives.

 • Be active - regular exercise like brisk walking, hiking, dancing or any weight-bearing activity you enjoy will build and strengthen your bones for life.
-Follow the Canadian Physical Activity Guidelines for women between the ages of 18-64.
+Follow the Canadian Physical Activity Guidelines for people between the ages of 18-64.

 • Get screened - talk to your healthcare provider about your risk for osteoporosis and whether you need a bone density screening test.
 Canadian osteoporosis guidelines recommend postmenopausal women, men over 50 and individuals over 50 years of age who have had a bone break get screened if they are at risk of or have osteoporosis.

-Women 60 years of age and older are at the greatest risk of bone breaks from osteoporosis.
+People, especially women, 60 years of age and older are at the greatest risk of bone breaks from osteoporosis.

 While you can’t prevent bone loss at this stage of life, you can take action to reduce your risk for osteoporosis: